adfergy/AdventOfCode2019/README.md

 ### Day 11

 Day 11 saw more use of the IntCode machine.
 Implementing a little robot that coloured the squares of a co-ordinate system.
 This required a similar implementation as day 7, where the IntCode machine is paused and re-started.
 Naturally I originally had my co-ordinate system a mirror image of the one implemented by the IntCode program given.

+### Day 12

+Day 12 was simple, the wording annoyed me.
+The insistance on "previous state" suggested that the 'universe' might revert back to a previous state that is NOT the initial one, and loop from there.
+I therefore (commented code) wrote an implementation that searched for this general solutuion.
+While it was successful on the tests, the main input proved too computationally large for this solution.
+When I changed to just looking for the initial state, I found the answer.